-2. Configuring the NTMS Physical Port for the Appropriate Data Collection Type
+2. Configuring the NTMS

-Configure your NTMS network hardware for data collection from this type of instrument.

-This is done by running the latest version of the NTMS Configuration Wizard from any PC that is on the same subnet (behind the same router) as the NTMS to be configured.
+Configure your NTMS network hardware for data collection from this instrument.
+This is done by running the latest version of the NTMS Configuration Wizard from any PC that is on the same subnet as the NTMS to be configured.
 You can obtain the configuration wizard from the "download" section of the Networked Robotics web page.
 New sensor and interface types are being added periodically to the wizard so the screens below may change.

-1. Run the wizard and verify that the NTMS to which the interface is attached is discovered.
-This NTMS must be running firmware revision 2.0 or higher.
-If it is not, stop the installation and upgrade your NTMS hardware's firmware with the
+1. Run the wizard from the same local area network as the NTMS and verify that the NTMS is discovered.
+(NTMS hardware must be running firmware revision 1.6 or higher.
+If it is not, stop the installation and upgrade your